OpenStudioCorp/Descriptor/README.md

 This is the home for descriptor. a operating system developed in CSharp with other programming laguages being added soon when the time comes.

-Descriptor is the successor to the discontinued project, "OS-1".
-Descriptor will be a 64-bit operating system with a focus on security, stability, and performance.
+Descriptor is the successor to the discontinued project, "PythonicOS".
+Descriptor will be a 32-bit operating system with a focus on security, stability, and performance.
 It will be designed to be modular and extensible, allowing users to easily add new features and functionality.

 ## Features